PricelessToolkit/ESPBell-MAX/README.md

 ## Before you start

 > [!NOTE]
-> ✅ Please [check your Intercom type.](https://www.intercomsrus.com/finder/) It needs to be 4+N wire type.
+> ✅ Please [check your Intercom type.](https://www.intercomsrus.com/finder/) It needs to be a 4+N wire intercom system.
 > I hope that everything is crystal clear as I've made every effort to provide a step-by-step explanation of the setup process.
 If you have any further questions regarding the setup or require assistance with assembling a printed circuit board, feel free to join our [Facebook Group](https://www.facebook.com/groups/pricelesstoolkit) or open a new [discussion](https://github.com/PricelessToolkit/ESPBell-MAX/discussions) topic in the dedicated tab.

 > [!IMPORTANT]